jnozzi/cocoadev.com/markdown/NSEvent.md

          pressure:(float)pressure

 ----
-If you want to watch all the events in your program,  use General/NSTraceEvents.
+If you want to watch all the events in your program,  use NSTraceEvents.

 See http://developer.apple.com/technotes/tn2004/tn2124.html for lots of cool tricks.